Polar-Flows/Polar-Flows.github.io/WEBSITE_SUMMARY.md

 - **Performance**: Monitor animation smoothness during resize events
 - **Content Updates**: Team info, partnerships, and contact details may change
 - **SEO Files**: Keep sitemap.xml and robots.txt updated when adding new pages
+- **Design System**: Use design tokens and constants for all new values

 ## Future Improvements (Not Yet Implemented)
 **IMPORTANT**: The following items were identified as missing but not yet implemented: